fluxionary/minetest-balanced_diet/README.md

 # balanced_diet

-api for specifying multiple dimensions to eating
+api for specifying multiple dimensions to eating.

-see balanced_nutrients which provides one possible usage, and balanced_nutrient_overrides, which applies those nutrients to common food items from various mods.
+see the external balanced_nutrients mod, which provides one possible definition of nutrients, and balanced_nutrient_overrides, which applies those nutrients to common food items from various mods.

 ### media sources